stefanZorcic/scaling-book/gpus.md

 where X is the number of nodes and $N = 8 \cdot X$.
 Then for a dense model we have $B / N > \alpha \cdot (X - 1) / X$, or e.g. $B / N > \text{1237}$, half the above value.
 You’ll notice 2-way data parallelism fairly often for this reason.

 <p markdown=1 class="takeaway">**Takeaway:** Data parallelism and ZeRO sharding require a per-GPU batch size of about 2500 tokens to be compute-bound on an H100 or B200, assuming perfect overlap and FLOPs utilization.
-For MoE models, this increases by a factor of $k / E$, the ratio of activated to total parameters.
+For MoE models, this increases by a factor of $E / k$, the ratio of total to activated parameters.
 When doing a small amount of data parallelism, the critical batch size decreases.</p>

 ### Tensor Parallelism